proofrock/ws4sqlite/documentation/documentation/security.md

 On the server, the set of valid credentials can be configured in two ways:

-* Defining a list of credentials in the configuration file (the password can be plaintext or hashed);
+* Defining a list of credentials in the configuration file (the password is to be provided as a BCrypt hash);
 * Defining a SQL query that authenticates them, probably against a table in the database itself.

 This mechanism is designed to be flexible and effective.
 Of course, a password is only safe if it's kept secret, so if you connect from a web app, it can't be hard-coded in the javascript.
 A better approach would be to ask for it to the user.